 A conductor of vision and distinction, Marin Alsop represents a powerful and inspiring voice.
 Convinced that music has the power to change lives, she is internationally recognised for her innovative approach to programming and audience development, deep commitment to education, and advocacy for music’s importance in the world.

-The 2022/23 season marks Alsop’s fourth as Chief Conductor of the ORF Vienna Radio Symphony Orchestra, which she leads at Vienna’s Konzerthaus and Musikverein, and on recordings, broadcasts and tours.
-As Chief Conductor and Curator of Chicago’s Ravinia Festival, she conducts the Chicago Symphony Orchestra’s summer residencies, formalizing her long relationship with Ravinia and the orchestra.
+The 2023/24 season marks Alsop’s fifth as Chief Conductor of the ORF Vienna Radio Symphony Orchestra, and her first as Artistic Director & Chief Conductor of the Polish National Radio Symphony.
+This season Alsop also takes up the position as Principal Guest Conductor of the Philharmonia Orchestra in London, with whom she has enjoyed dynamic and fruitful relationship.
+As Chief Conductor and Curator of Chicago’s Ravinia Festival, she conducts the Chicago Symphony Orchestra’s summer residency, reflecting her long relationship with Ravinia and the orchestra.

 Since 2021 Alsop has been Music Director Laureate and OrchKids Founder at the Baltimore Symphony Orchestra.
 This concluded her outstanding 14-year tenure as Music Director, in which she led the orchestra on its first European tour in 13 years, on multiple award-winning recordings and in more than two dozen world premieres, alongside founding OrchKids, its music education program for thousands of the city’s most disadvantaged young people.
 In 2019, after seven years as Music Director, Alsop became Conductor of Honour of the São Paulo Symphony Orchestra, where she continues conducting major projects each season.